 You can have a loose, open mandate allowing for payments on numerous conditions and for board mandates.
 For instance, you can set up recurring payments that start and stop at specific dates, and change payment amounts on a monthly basis.
 Likewise, you can play it tight and simple and use PayTo for one-off or ad hoc monthly payments.

 Whatever you do, testing your PayTo builds is critical to ensuring you don’t run afoul of the system.
-You’ll want to set up user tests and product tests in sandboxes or staging environments, to ensure you set up a secure payment flow that is compliant and is aligned with your business model.
+You’ll want to set up end-customer tests and product tests in sandboxes or staging environments, to ensure you set up a secure payment flow that is compliant and is aligned with your business model.

 It’s important to note that the more complex your payments (e.g. if you use algorithms to set prices for various items), the more sophisticated your compliance procedures will have to be.